-We Know Josiah Duggar And Lauren Swanson’s Wedding Date, But Where Will The ‘Counting On’ Stars Wed?
+Fans Know Josiah Duggar And Lauren Swanson’s Wedding Date, But Where Will The ‘Counting On’ Stars Wed?

 Fans did have the chance to see Swanson and her family many years ago when they joined the Duggars for a dinner party during a 2010 episode of 19 Kids & Counting.

-Josiah and his bride have a lot in common, with Swanson coming from a large family herself – her mom currently expecting baby number nine – and they both received their education via homeschooling.
+Josiah and his bride have a lot in common, with Swanson coming from a large family herself – her mom currently expecting baby No. 9 – and they both received their education via homeschooling.

 The 21-year-old proposed to Swanson at the exact same spot where her parents got engaged because he wanted to make the moment as special for her as possible.

-According to their registry on The Knot, the couple will be getting married on Tuesday, August 28th.
+According to their registry on the Knot, the couple will be getting married on Tuesday, August 28.

 Watch Josiah Duggar and Lauren Swanson fall in love on new episodes of Counting On, Monday nights on TLC.